amvillegas/StMoMo/cran-comments.md

 ## Resubmission
-This is a resubmissin.
-In this section I have:
+This is a resubmission.
+Following CRAN's feedback in this version I have:

-* The description field has been updated to capitalises only proper nouns and avoid the use of abbreviations
+* updated the package DESCRIPTION field to capitalises only proper nouns and avoid the use of abbreviations.

-* I have reduced the size of StMoMoVigentte.pdf in inst/doc from 804KB to 406KB
+* reduced the size of StMoMoVigentte.pdf in inst/doc from 804KB to 406KB.

+* updated the examples to reduce the computing time.

+* removed all \donttest occurrences in the examples.

 ## Test environments
 * local Windows 7 install, R 3.2.0